gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 * title: Create a pivot table

 ##### !question

-**Exercise: create a pivot table that sums (25 min)**
+### Exercise: create a pivot table that sums (25 min)

+**Notes:**

-* Answer the question "What dates in early fall of 2015 did people use bikes the longest?"
+In this exercise you will answer the question "What dates in early Fall of 2015 did people use bikes the longest?"

+**Instructions**

-* Work in pairs
+1. Work in pairs
-* Extract data from the da_pronto.trip table
+2. Extract data from the da_pronto.trip table
-  * Run the query below to extract the date, from station name, from station id, to_station_id, gender, birthyear, and tripduration from the da_pronto.trip table
+3. Run the query below to extract the date, from station name, from station id, to_station_id, gender, birthyear, and tripduration from the da_pronto.trip table

 ```
    Select date(starttime), from_station_name, from_station_id, to_station_id, gender, birthyear, tripduration
    From da_pronto.trip
    Where date(starttime) Between '2015-08-01' And '2015-10-31'
 ```

-  * Export to a CSV file
+4. Export to a CSV file
-* Create a pivot table
+5. Create a pivot table with the following steps
-  * Read the CSV file into an Excel spreadsheet tab
+6. Read the CSV file into an Excel spreadsheet tab
-  * Select the data table and turn it into an Excel table with a range name
+7. IN Excel select the data table and give it a range name
-  * Create a pivot table that displays the date and sum and average trip duration for each of those dates
+8. Create a pivot table that displays the date and sum and average trip duration for each of those dates
-  * Determine which date has the longest average trip duration
+9. Determine which date has the longest average trip duration
-* Determine which from_stations had the longest rental times
+10. Determine which from_stations had the longest rental times
-  * Modify the pivot table by adding the from_station_id *below* the date in the ROWS area
+11. Modify the pivot table by adding the from_station_id *below* the date in the ROWS area
-    * Move the from_station_id above the data attribute in the ROWS pane to group the pivot table by from_station_id and then date
+12. Move the from_station_id above the data attribute in the ROWS pane to group the pivot table by from_station_id and then date
-  * Add a column of the minimum trip duration to the pivot table
+13. Add a column of the minimum trip duration to the pivot table
-  * Add a column of the maximum trip duration to the pivot table
+14. Add a column of the maximum trip duration to the pivot table
-* Determine which station has the rental with the longest trip duration
+15. Determine which station has the rental with the longest trip duration
-* Submit a GitHub link to your spreadsheet
+16. Submit a GitHub link to your spreadsheet

-* Additional learning: play around with adding fields to various panes of the pivot table editor and see the changes that you make to the pivot table
+Optional additional learning: play around with adding fields to various panes of the pivot table editor and see the changes that you make to the pivot table
 <br>

 ##### !end-question